areaDetector/aravisGigE/README.md

 This module is a thin wrapper to the [aravis](http://live.gnome.org/Aravis) library for industrial cameras the use the [GenICam standard](https://www.emva.org/standards-technology/genicam/).
 These include 1Gbit Ethernet, 10Gbit Ethernet, and USB3 cameras and detectors.

+Support for USB3 cameras was added in R2-2 of this module, when it switched from aravis 0.4.1 to aravis 0.5.13.
+The module name aravisGigE is now a misnomer, but there are no plans to change the name.

 GenICam cameras contain an XML file that can be downloaded via a URL.
 This XML file contains a description of all of the features that the camera supports, organized in categories.
 The aravisGigE driver can control any parameter exposed in this XML file.